- Japan’s Fugaku supercomputer is world’s new #1

-US national laboratories maintain first and second place
+- US national laboratories slip to second and third place

 We've updated this popular article to reflect the most current ranking.